Imaikkaa Nodigal

-It was released on 30 August 2018 and received positive reviews from critics and became a commercial success at the box-office.

 Plot

 A serial killer disrupts peace in Bengaluru by kidnapping, where he goes by the name of the highly notorious serial killer Rudra, who was announced dead five years ago.
-After another such case, in which the CBI are involved, he declares himself as the deceased Rudra and announces that he is now back in action.
-Anjali Vikramadithyan IPS, who dealt with the earlier case of Rudra, is appointed to deal with him.
+After another such case, in which the CBI are involved, he declares himself to be alive and not dead.
+Anjali Vikramadithyan IPS, who dealt with the earlier case of Rudra, is re-appointed to deal with him.

-In Chennai, Anjali's brother Arjun Prabakar, who is a MBBS doctor is facing a rough time in his relationship with Krithika Rao, by accusing her of cheating, and eventually break up with him.
-To make it up to her, he and his two year distant friend, Vinoth, travel to Bengaluru to meet her, but Arjun horribly enters the deadly scene between Rudra and Anjali.
-The cat-and-mouse game becomes intense when Rudra brings Arjun into the game by kidnapping Krithika and demanding a ransom from her father.
+In Chennai, Anjali's brother Arjun, who is an MBBS doctor is facing a rough time in his relationship with Krithika Rao, by accusing her of cheating, and she eventually breaks up with him.
+To make it up to her, he and his two year distant friend, Vinoth, travel to Bengaluru to meet her.
+The cat-and-mouse game between Rudra and Anjali becomes intense when Rudra brings Arjun into the game by kidnapping Krithika and demanding a ransom from her father.
 In an effort to save Krithika, Arjun follows Rudra's orders and gets framed as Rudra, making things much more complicated for him.
-Anjali is suspended and her family gets under house arrest, where Inspector Narayan takes over the case.
+Anjali is suspended and her family gets placed under house arrest, while Inspector Narayan takes over the case.

-After a series of clues, Arjun deduces that ACP Martin Roy is the new Rudra and is trying to kill Krithika.
+After a series of clues, Arjun deduces that former ACP Martin Roy is Rudra.
 He fights with Martin, only to get injured.
-Martin reveals that he was not the actual Rudra and reveals that Rudra was Anjali.
-Feeling betrayed that he was suspended from the case, Martin went rogue where he murdered his wife, and staged three murders of high profile people similar to the ones that Rudra had done.
+Martin reveals that five years ago Rudra was actually Anjali.
+Feeling betrayed that he was suspended from the case having come so close to cracking it, Martin went rogue, murdered his wife, and staged three murders of high profile people, similar to the ones that Rudra had done.
+Meanwhile, Anjali too deduces Martin’s identity as Rudra.

-When Arjun confronts Anjali over being Rudra, she reveals that her real motive was to avenge the death of her husband Vikramadithyan, as he, along with Anjali were caught in an accident, caused by four influential drug addicted youngsters who decided to cover up the incident by murdering them and Vikramadithyan was left to die unattended with Anjali.
+Arjun escapes from Martin’s clutches and confronts Anjali over being Rudra.
+She reveals that her real motive was to avenge the death of her husband Vikramadithyan, as he, along with Anjali were caught in an accident, caused by four influential drug addicted youngsters who instead of helping them decided to cover up the incident by murdering them and Vikramadithyan was left to die with Anjali.
 However, a pregnant Anjali survived the accident and gave birth to her daughter Shalini.
-To seek vengeance for Vikramadithyan's death, Anjali created a serial killer named Rudra and brutally finished those youngsters, where she kills the last one and declares him as Rudra and closed the case.
+To seek vengeance for Vikramadithyan's death, Anjali created a serial killer named Rudra and brutally finished those youngsters.
+After killing the last one, she declares him as Rudra and closes the case.

-The clueless brother then feels guilty not knowing the pain his older sister had suffered.
-Arjun and Anjali together trap Martin using Narayan and Arjun fights and distracts Martin long enough for Anjali and Narayan to arrive with their force and Narayan shoots Martin dead.
+Arjun feels guilty, not knowing the pain his older sister had suffered.
+He and Anjali together trap Martin using Narayan.
+Arjun fights and distracts Martin long enough for Anjali and Narayan to arrive with their force and Narayan shoots Martin dead.
 Arjun and Krithika reconcile while Anjali and Shalini listen to the recording of her father's last words for her.